jentery/506v2/index.md

 1. Pick a podcast (such as SpokenWeb, Phantom Power, or Sounding Out!) to follow for the next ten weeks.
 Take about an hour to listen to an episode or two.
 2. Spend about an hour experimenting with Audacity, including installation.
 Try recording, importing, and editing.
 If you'd rather not use Audacity, then just determine which app you'll use for recording and editing audio this term.
 3. Dedicate about 3 hours to reading the attached collection of brief introductions to listening.
 They represent a range of approaches across sound studies.
-Authors include Roland Barthes, Jody Berland, Michael Bull and Les Back, Michel Chion, Kodwo Eshun, Douglas Kahn, Michele Hilmes, Francisco López, Mara Mills, Pauline Oliveros, Tom Rice, Dylan Robinson, Tara Rodgers, and Jonathan Sterne.
+Authors include Roland Barthes, Jody Berland, Michael Bull and Les Back, Michel Chion, Kodwo Eshun, Douglas Kahn, Michele Hilmes, Francisco López, Mara Mills, Pauline Oliveros, Tom Rice, Dylan Robinson, Tara Rodgers, Jonathan Sterne, and Ola Stockfelt.
 Worry less about reading all of them and more about identifying two or three that especially stick with you.
 4. Spend 30 minutes to an hour contributing to the "Ways of Listening" discussion forum.

 ## Step 3 (Sept.
 29): Record Your First Take